v-research/edu/bash-course/README.md

 The proper way to do this is by using [coprocesses](https://www.gnu.org/software/bash/manual/bash.html#Coprocesses).

 ## Kill and Special Parameters
-Having a subprocess (i.e., a process that runs in "the background" of another process) may creates zombies processes when the main script is killed before all its subrpocesses.
+Having a subprocess (i.e., a process that runs in "the background" of another process) may creates zombies processes when the main script is killed before all its subprocesses.

 We can get the process IDentifier (PID) of the process that executes a script from the [special parameter](https://www.gnu.org/software/bash/manual/bash.html#Special-Parameters) `$$`.
 Then, we can kill all the subprocesses using `pkill` (see `man pkill` after installing it with `sudo apt install pkill`) but we first need to understand when the main script is closed (e.g., by a Ctrl+c).
 For this, we can use `trap` that will triggers a command (e.g., `pkill`) when a specific signal is sent to the process running the main script.
 What is a signal?
 The BASH shell associates signals to events.
 The event caused by Ctrl+c is mapped to the signal SIGINT which stops the running process.